 Stress causes havoc with our health and blood sugar problems are no exception.
 Studies show that stress alone can cause the development of blood sugar problems (Yan 2016).
 Having strategies to help mitigate stress in your life is crucial to staying healthy.
 Exercise, yoga, tai chi, qigong, meditation, taking vacations and spending leisure time with friends and family are a number of different approaches that can help mitigate stress.

 Poor sleep has a powerful negative impact on blood sugar levels (Grandner 2016).
 Improving sleep quality actually helps lower stress hormones and control blood sugar (Tan 2018).
-If you snore and/or you never feel rested or wake up repeatedly throughout the night, it might be worthwhile to get a sleep study.
+If you snore, you never feel rested or you wake up repeatedly throughout the night, it might be worthwhile to get a sleep study.

-In addition, there are strategies that may help improve sleep (Irish 2015):
+In addition, there are simple lifestyle strategies that may help improve sleep (Irish 2015):